 But Caggiula cared.
 He came in and gave his all, playing hard and gaining a spot on the top line with Toews and Kane.
 He grit and energy complemented their skill.
 Caggiula’s determination paid off, earning him a goal and two assists against the Buffalo Sabres on Feb.
 1 for the first three-point game of his career.

 Unfortunately, Caggiula sustained a concussion from a questionable boarding hit in the Ducks’ game on Feb.
 27, and was out for over a month.
 But he returned for the last five games of the season, posting four assists and one goal in that span.
 As a matter of fact, he scored the last Blackhawks goal of the season.
 His combined 23 points between his time between the Edmonton Oilers and Chicago is a career-high for him.

 I hope you’ve enjoyed this last look at the Blackhawks 2018-19 season.
 While there were positives to be taken from this campaign, it still fell short of a playoff berth.
-Which is all any team can hope for.
-Here’s to a more productive 2019-20!
+The Blackhawks will certainly be looking to improve upon that this upcoming season.
+Here’s to a productive 2019-20.